CrowdShelf/server/README.md

 # CrowdShelf server
 Server for the CrowdShelf apps, written with NodeJS, ExpressJS and Sequelize.

+## Workflow
+We're using JIRA for issue tracking.
+We try to follow [Chrockford's style guide](http://javascript.crockford.com/code.html) for our code.

 ## Installation
 1. Clone the repository with `git@github.com:CrowdShelf/server.git`
 2. `cd` into the folder